 To further assist participants in successfully maintaining their home as well as in planning for any unanticipated property maintenance and upkeep, each participant shall participate in a "Maintenance Expense Escrow" and "Major Repair/Replacement Escrow" Program.
 The Maintenance Expense Escrow will be used to purchase a home warranty on the property to cover minor repairs for the first five (5) years.
 The cost of the policy is escrowed in one-twelfth monthly increments annually.
 The Major Repair/Replacement Escrow is for large-scale repairs not covered under a home warranty.
-Each home is individually assessed to determine the amount needed for future repairs or emergency repairs that arise and will be escrowed in that amount in monthly increments.

-Each homeowner will In the event HABC maintains escrow accounts, each homeowner will be required to execute an ACKNOWLEDGMENT OF WARRANTY AND MAINTENANCE ESCROW ACCOUNTS, which authorizes HABC to escrow from the homeowner's subsidy payments a certain dollar amount per month into a banking account for the homeowner's annual Warranty policy and for a Major Repair/Replacement fund.
+In the event HABC maintains escrow accounts, each homeowner will be required to execute an ACKNOWLEDGMENT OF WARRANTY AND MAINTENANCE ESCROW ACCOUNTS, which authorizes HABC to escrow from the homeowner's subsidy payments a certain dollar amount per month into a banking account for the homeowner's annual Warranty policy and for a Major Repair/Replacement fund.
 The escrow accounts will be maintained and monitored by HABC.